Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 <img src="/assets/images/data-intensive-note-3/illustration-3.png" width="800"/>

-Unfortunately however, by using the hash of the key for partitioning we lose a nice property of key-range partitioning: the ability to do efficient range queries.
-Keys that were once adjacent are now scattered across all the partitions.
-In MongoDB, if you have enabled hash-based sharding mode, any range query has to be sent to all partitions.
+Unfortunately however, by using the hash of the key for partitioning we lose a nice property of key-range partitioning: **the ability to do efficient range queries.
+Keys that were once adjacent are now scattered across all the partitions.** In MongoDB, if you have enabled hash-based sharding mode, any range query has to be sent to all partitions.

 Cassandra achieves a compromise between the two partitioning strategies.
 A table in Cassandra can be declared with a compound primary key consisting of several columns.
 Only the first part of that key is hashed to determine the partition, but the other columns are used as a concatenated index for sorting the data in Cassandra’s SSTables.
 A query therefore cannot search for a range of values within the first column of a compound key, but if it specifies a fixed value for the first column, it can perform an efficient range scan over the other columns of the key.

 ### Skewed Workloads and Relieving Hot Spots

 As discussed, hashing a key to determine its partition can help reduce hot spots.
-However, it can’t avoid them entirely: in the extreme case where all reads and writes are for the same key, you still end up with all requests being routed to the same partition.
+However, it can’t avoid them entirely: **in the extreme case where all reads and writes are for the same key**, you still end up with all requests being routed to the same partition.

-Today, most data systems are not able to automatically compensate for such a highly skewed workload, so it’s the responsibility of the application to reduce the skew.
+Today, most data systems are not able to automatically compensate for such a highly skewed workload, so **it’s the responsibility of the application to reduce the skew**.
 For example, if one key is known to be very hot, a simple technique is to add a random number to the beginning or end of the key.
 However, having split the writes across different keys, any reads now have to do additional work, as they have to read the data from all 100 keys and combine it.

 ## Partitioning and Secondary Indexes

 If records are only ever accessed via their primary key, we can determine the partition from that key and use it to route read and write requests to the partition responsible for that key.

+The situation becomes more complicated if secondary indexes are involved. **A secondary index usually doesn’t identify a record uniquely but rather is a way of searching for occurrences of a particular value**: find all actions by user 123, find all articles containing the word hogwash, find all cars whose color is red, and so on.

-The situation becomes more complicated if secondary indexes are involved. **The problem with secondary indexes is that they don’t map neatly to partitions.** There are two main approaches to partitioning a database with secondary indexes: **document-based partitioning** and **term-based partitioning**.
+**The problem with secondary indexes is that they don’t map neatly to partitions.** There are two main approaches to partitioning a database with secondary indexes: **document-based partitioning** and **term-based partitioning**.

 ### Partitioning Secondary Indexes by Document